 Cardioversion is a method to return an abnormal heart rhythm back to normal.

-Cardioversion can be done using an electric shock or drugs.
+Cardioversion can be done using an electric shock or with drugs.

 - Electrode patches are placed on the chest and back.
 The patches are connected to the defibrillator.
 Or, paddles attached to the devices are placed directly onto the chest.

 - The defibrillator is activated and an electric shock is delivered to your heart.

 - This shock briefly stops all electrical activity of the heart.
 Then it allows the normal heart rhythm to return.

 - Sometimes more than one shock, or a shock with higher energy is needed.

 An external defibrillator is used to treat abnormal heart rhythms (arrhythmia) that cause collapse and cardiac arrest.
 Examples are ventricular tachycardia and ventricular fibrillation.

 These same devices may also be used to treat less dangerous abnormal rhythms, problems such as atrial fibrillation.
 The defibrillator will be used when the abnormal heart rhythm cannot be controlled with medicine.